 Cuba’s coastlines are ideal for wind power generation.

-Cuba’s largest river, the Sagua la Grande, can be better utilized to provide hydroelectric power, as well as several of its waterfalls.
+Cuba’s largest river is the Sagua la Grande, which contains several waterfalls; the river can be better utilized to provide hydroelectric power.

 While Cuba’s sugar production has not returned from pre-1990s levels, it remains one of Cuba’s largest crops.
 A revived sugar industry could allow Cuba to expand its production of sugar-ethanol and other biofuels from sugarcane products.